 Testing Environment and Academic Integrity

-Student Accessibility Services and the Griff Center enforces the highest level of academic integrity while administering exams.
-The Griff Center requires that students maintain the same level of academic integrity and respect that is conveyed within the classroom - in the Testing Center.
+Student Accessibility Services (SAS) enforces the highest level of academic integrity while administering exams.
+SAS requires that students maintain the same level of academic integrity and respect that is conveyed within the classroom - in the Testing Center.
 If the proctor suspects that a student is cheating, the exam will be confiscated and the incident will be reported to the professor.

 To create a positive academic environment that is conducive to test taking, we ask that the student adhere to the following guidelines: